Table of contents of the article:

 I immediately stop this flood of random terms and phrases and ask you to calmly explain everything that has happened from the beginning, and ask me what your needs were.

-Let's start again with much more calm and finally we start a discussion made up of sentences with complete meaning and above all logically connected.
+Let's start again much more calmly and finally establish a discussion made up of sentences that make sense and above all logically connected.